Be sure to conduct market research before opening a business, so that you can:

 - Build a sales forecast.

-Know this information lets you make good decisions about your business.
-Include it in your business plan, especially if you’re writing a plan for potential partners or investors or to get funding from a bank or credit union.
+Knowing this information lets you make good decisions about your business.
+Include it in your business plan, especially if your plan is for potential partners or investors or to get funding from a bank or credit union.
 These readers will want to know that you:

 - Have a plan to reduce the risks involved with being in business